thelfer/MFrontGallery/docs/papers/joss/paper.md

-Section \ref{sec:mfm:cmake:main_functions} describes the main `CMake` functions provided by this infrastructure from the point of view of the maintainer and developper of a material knowledge management project.
-It mostly convers:
+Section \ref{sec:mfm:cmake:main_functions} describes the main `CMake` functions provided by this infrastructure from the point of view of the maintainer and developer of a material knowledge management project.
+It mostly covers:

 - functions used to compile `MFront` files related to material properties, behaviours and models.
 The main functions are described in